Gregory F. Rayburn: Career

 Between 2005 and 2006, Rayburn was CEO of Muzak, which was struggling at the time.
-He failed to turn the company around, and was replaced by Steve Villa who made an unsuccessful attempt to merge Muzak with DMX Music.
+He failed to turn the company around and was replaced by Steve Villa, who made an unsuccessful attempt to merge Muzak with DMX Music.
 The company eventually went into bankruptcy in 2009, three years after Rayburn left.

-From 2009 to 2010, Rayburn was CEO of thoroughbred horse raising company Magna Entertainment which was in bankruptcy.
+From 2009 to 2010, Rayburn was CEO of the thoroughbred horse-raising company Magna Entertainment, which was in bankruptcy.
 After Magna Entertainment, Rayburn was CEO of New York City OTB from 2010 to 2011.
 Following the New York Senate rejection of his plans for a turnaround, he shut down the city's OTB operation.
-From 2011 to 2012, Rayburn was CRO of the Indiana Downs race track which morphed into the Indiana Grand Casino racino.
+From 2011 to 2012, Rayburn was CRO of the Indiana Downs racetrack which morphed into the Indiana Grand Casino racino.

-In 2010, he started his private consulting business, Kobi Partners, LLC in Kiawah Island, South Carolina.
+In 2010, he started his private consulting business, Kobi Partners, LLC, in Kiawah Island, South Carolina.
 The following year, Rayburn was named a board member of The Great Atlantic & Pacific Tea Company, which had gone into bankruptcy.
 The company emerged from bankruptcy in 2012.

 In March 2012, he became CEO of Hostess Brands, a month after the company had gone into bankruptcy.
-He initially was brought in as CRO in February 2012, to CEO Brian Driscoll.
+He initially was brought in as CRO in February 2012, by CEO Brian Driscoll.
 Rayburn was named CEO once Driscoll abruptly resigned in March 2012.
-After the Bakery, Confectionery, Tobacco Workers and Grain Millers' International Union went on to strike in November 2012, opposing court ordered wage concessions which had been agreed to by other unions, Rayburn requested court authority to liquidate the company because it was no longer able to meet production demands at its bakeries.
+After the Bakery, Confectionery, Tobacco Workers, and Grain Millers International Union went on strike in November 2012, opposing court-ordered wage concessions which had been agreed to by other unions, Rayburn requested court authority to liquidate the company because it was no longer able to meet production demands at its bakeries.
 Rayburn then led a sale of the brands, generating almost $1 billion to satisfy secured claims.

 Rayburn has appeared numerous times on CNBC, FOX business news, and Bloomberg television.
 He has also done guest lectures on operational turnarounds for MBA programs at NYU, Georgetown, and Wake Forest University.